5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Once the kext is compiled, there will be the prompt "BUILD SUCCEEDED".
 - The kext will present in `/AppleALC/build/Release`.

-## X. Testing
+## X. Testing and Troubleshooting
+### Testing the new Layout
 - Add your newly compiled AppleALC.kext to your EFI/OC/Kexts folder
 - Open the config.plist and change the Layout-ID to the one you chose for your Layout-ID
-- Save the cong and reboot
+- Save the config and reboot
 - Check if sound is working (Internal, Inputs, Outputs, Headphones)
-- If it's working: Congrats.
+- If it's working: congrats!

+### Troubleshooting
+If it's not working, do the following:

+- Follow the [AppleALC Troubleshooting Guide](https://github.com/dortania/OpenCore-Install-Guide/blob/e08ee8ebe6fa030393c153b055225f721edafab2/post-install/audio.md#troubleshooting) by Dortania
-- If it's not working: re-check Pin-Config, Platforms.xml, adjust them, re-compile the kext, replace it in the EFI, reboot, test, repeat.
+- Re-check your Pin-Config, the PathMap inside Platforms.xml, Layout.xmö adjust them, re-compile the kext, replace it in the EFI, reboot, test, repeat.
+- Ask for help on a Forum.

 ## XI.
 Adding your Layout-ID to the AppleALC Repo
 Once your custom Layout-ID is working, you can submit it to the AppleALC GitHub repo via Pull Request.
 Otherwise you would lose your custom made routing every time you update the AppleALC.kext since this overwrites the info.plist and the .xml support files.